Skip to main content

 Monday, 16 September - afternoon session

-Practical and pragmatic FAIRification targeting ELIXIR Communities (ELIXIR)
+Practical and pragmatic FAIRification targeting ELIXIR Communities

 Read description

 The FAIR principles were established in 2016 and have seen widespread adoption across the life sciences, being seen as a set of guidelines to promote good data management and stewardship.
 However, despite wide adoption of the principles themselves, practical details on how to implement the principles to improve FAIR levels are often too generic and lack the level of domain-specificity that facilitates actual execution of practical steps towards achieving real value-added FAIRified data.
-Within FAIRplus, we developed a practical and systematic framework for data FAIRification, which is being further refined through the ELIXIR Interoperability Platform programme.
+We have developed a practical and systematic framework for data FAIRification, which is being further refined through the ELIXIR Interoperability Platform programme.
 Our approach consists of applying a set of generalised processes that can be adopted, in a domain-agnostic manner, by data-generating projects, as well as the application of a FAIR maturity model, establishing the current state and desired target state of a dataset.
 These data states are systematically defined using our process, informed by practical domain-specific requirements.
 In this workshop, and aligned with the ELIXIR Interoperability programme of work, we will target ELIXIR communities to improve the FAIRness state of their research outputs.
 Participants will learn how to assess their own level of FAIRness against the FAIR principles and how to practically and easily apply FAIRplus methodology and tools to improve their research.

 Tuesday, 17 September - morning session